 The at-fault driver in a motorcycle accident may be held responsible for all of your losses.
 This includes property damage, past and future medical treatment, lost wages, reduced earning capacity, and even intangible losses like pain and suffering.

 Filing a personal injury claim can be daunting.
-A California motorcycle accident lawyer can help you through the process, starting with a thorough investigation of your case to determine who was at fault.
+A Glendale motorcycle accident lawyer can help you through the process, starting with a thorough investigation of your case to determine who was at fault.
 In many cases, that may be another driver on the road, but other entities could also be responsible, such as local governments that failed to maintain roads properly or even a manufacturer that produced a dangerous or defective product.

 Once the investigation is complete, your attorney will typically send a demand letter to the at-fault party’s insurance company.
 This letter outlines your case and makes a demand for payment of your losses.
 After the insurance company receives the letter, a negotiation process usually begins.